huggingface/blog/tf-serving.md

 ## How to deploy and use a saved model?

-Let’s see step by step how to deploy and use a sentiment classification Bert model.
+Let’s see step by step how to deploy and use a sentiment classification BERT model.

 Step 1: create a saved model.
-To create a saved model we load a PyTorch model called `nateraw/bert-base-uncased-imdb` trained on the IMBD dataset:
+To create a saved model, the Transformers library is so awesome to let you load a PyTorch model called `nateraw/bert-base-uncased-imdb` trained on the IMBD dataset and convert it to a TensorFlow Keras model for you:

 ```python
 from transformers import TFBertForSequenceClassification